GrayChristopher/TrashLab_ICP_Engine/README.md

 The prototype prioritizes **traceability and accuracy over artificial completeness**.
 Unknown data is intentionally left unknown rather than inferred or fabricated.

+The exercise was also built within a practical constraint: **no additional paid data or enrichment budget**.
+Public sources and free/trial API capacity were used to demonstrate the system.
+The architecture is intentionally modular so those sources can be replaced with licensed production providers without rebuilding the pipeline.

 ## Pipeline

 ```text